Police cordon off flats in aftermath of Sunderland blaze which left man and woman injured

-Woman jumps from window of burning home and neighbour is left hurt after blaze at Sunderland flat
+Arson arrest after woman jumps from window of burning Sunderland flat and neighbour is left hurt

 A woman jumped from the upstairs window of her Sunderland flat while her neighbour has been left with burns after he tried to help save her.

-A Northumbria Police cordon tonight remains in place at the front and rear doors to the flats in Whitehall Terrace in Hylton Road, a short distance from Bishopwearmouth Cemetery, as investigations continue into the blaze.
+A Northumbria Police cordon remained in place on Tuesday, August 6 at the front and rear doors to the flats in Whitehall Terrace in Hylton Road, a short distance from Bishopwearmouth Cemetery, as investigations continue into the blaze.

 People living in the street say they believe a burning wheelie bin was pushed through the door and into the hallway of the upper flat.

-Tonight, police have confirmed a man has been arrested on suspicion of arson.
+Police confirmed on Tuesday that a man has been arrested on suspicion of arson.

 A spokesman said: “Around half past midnight on Tuesday morning, police received a report of a fire at a property on Whitehall Terrace in Sunderland.